 DC Fast Charging Cost vs Home Charging: Why Public Costs More

-Home charging usually costs one-third to one-half of public DC fast charging.
-At about 42¢/kWh public versus 16.5¢/kWh at home, the same charge is roughly three times cheaper at home, which is why most EV savings come from plugging in overnight.
+Home charging costs about 40% of what public DC fast charging costs.
+At 16.5¢/kWh at home versus about 42¢/kWh at a fast charger, a 75 kWh full charge runs about $12 at home versus $32 public, which is why most EV savings come from plugging in overnight.

 The price gap

 Home charging in the US averages about 16.5¢/kWh.
-Public DC fast charging.
-Tesla Supercharger, Electrify America, EVgo, commonly runs 40–50¢/kWh, and public Level 2 often 20–30¢/kWh.
+Public DC fast charging on networks like Tesla Supercharger, Electrify America, and EVgo commonly runs 40–50¢/kWh, and public Level 2 often 20–30¢/kWh.
 A full charge that costs about $12 at home can cost $30–$38 at a fast charger.

 | Where you charge | Typical price | Full charge (75 kWh) |